series highlights Jack Reilly’s continued investigation

 of Gothic stained glass.

 The viscosity of Reilly's paint mixture/concoction results in fluid, wet-looking and reflective surfaces.
-These densely-polychromed paintings are an evolution of Reilly's earlier shaped-canvas work, incorporating a cross-pollination of painting and sculpture.
-These paintings reappraise and comment on evolving issues that originated in twentieth-century abstract painting and continue into today's contemporary genres.
+These densely-polychromed paintings are an evolution of Reilly's earlier shaped-canvas illusionistic work, incorporating a cross-pollination of painting and sculpture.
+They differ from his earlier illusionsitic paintings by actually appearing to be thick, three-dimensional objects, as opposed to flat, layerd planes contrasted against hovering lines and shapes.
+This work reappraises and comments on evolving issues that originated in twentieth-century abstract painting and continue into today's contemporary genres.

 Pictured above: "Basic Object" 42x60 inches, Acrylic on Shaped Canvas

 |Pictured above - surfice detail views - click icons to enlarge image|